Bausch + Lomb AllergiFlash eye drops pods

 Product Information

-How to use AllergiFlash single-dose antihistamine eye drops?
+How to use AllergiFlash antihistamine eye drops

 Before using AllergiFlash, wash your hands to avoid any risk of contamination.

-Break off the tip of the single-dose drop and ensure that it does not come into contact with your eye or hands.
-Tilt your head back and lower the lower edge of your eyelid while looking up at the ceiling.
+Break the tip of the pod and make sure it does not come into contact with your eye or hands.

-Precautions for using AllergiFlash anti-allergy doses
+Precautions for use of AllergiFlash anti-allergy pods

 ANSM - Updated on: 02/17/2023

-Name of the medicinal product
+Name of the drug

-ALLERGIFLASH 0.05%, eye drops, solution in single-dose container
+ALLERGIFLASH 0.05%, eye drops solution in single-dose container

 Levocabastine

-Please read all of this leaflet carefully before using this medicine because it contains important information for you.
+Please read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-You must always use this medicine exactly as provided in this leaflet or by your doctor or pharmacist.
+You should always use this medicine exactly as directed in this leaflet or by your doctor or pharmacist.

-Keep this leaflet.
+· Keep this leaflet.
 You may need to read it again.

-Ask your pharmacist for advice or information.
+· Contact your pharmacist for any advice or information.

-If you experience any side effects, talk to your doctor or pharmacist.
+· If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-2. What you need to know before using ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container?
+2. What you need to know before using ALLERGIFLASH 0.05%, eye drops, solution in single-dose container?

-3. How to use ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container?
+3. How to use ALLERGIFLASH 0.05%, eye drops solution in single-dose container?

-4. Possible side effects?
+4. What are the possible side effects?

-5. How to store ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container?
+5. How to store ALLERGIFLASH 0.05% eye drops, solution, in single-dose container?

-6. Contents of the pack and other information.
+6. Package contents and other information.

-1. WHAT IS ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container AND WHAT IS IT USED FOR?
+1. WHAT IS ALLERGIFLASH 0.05%, eye drops, solution in single-dose container AND WHAT IS IT USED FOR?

 Pharmacotherapeutic group: Selective H1 antihistamine - ATC code: S01GX02

-ALLERGIFLASH 0.05% eye drops, solution in a single-dose container, contains the active ingredient levocabastine.
+ALLERGIFLASH 0.05%, eye drops, solution in a single-dose container, contains the active ingredient levocabastine.
 This substance belongs to the family of medications called antihistamines.
 These medications block the release of histamine in the body and thus reduce allergic reactions (histamine plays an important role in allergies).

-· if you are allergic to levocabastine or any of the other ingredients of this medicine (listed in section 6).
+· if you are allergic to levocabastine or any of the other ingredients of this medicine listed in section 6.

-Warnings and precautions
+Warnings and Precautions

 Wearing contact lenses is not recommended during treatment.